-Along the way I include a few tips about soldering.A few things different from the breadboard project:
+Along the way I include a few tips about soldering.

 I used a toggle switch instead of a slider.

 I added an LED so that you could tell if the power is on.
 This is important because this unit is portable and operates on battery instead of a steady power supply.
 If the LED goes dim you will want to replace the battery.
 The downside to using a battery is that the sound will change pitch as the battery weakens.

 The components are hot-glued to secure them and to insulate them from shorting on other components and the side of the tin.